The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - An Arm and a Leg: He lost both his legs to Lady Deathstrike.
 Apocalypse was kind enough to replace them when he made him a Horseman.

-- Anti-Hero: Shiro is rude, belligerent, more than a little racist... but he also loves his country and will do anything to defend it.
+- Anti-Hero: Shiro is rude, belligerent, more than a little racist... but at his core, he's a good man who loves his country, will do anything to defend it, and always ends up doing the right thing at the end of the day despite himself.

 - The Atoner: Started drinking out of regret for his time as a Horseman of Apocalypse and was talked into becoming an Avenger by Wolverine so he could find a redemption.

-- Big, Screwed-Up Family: Its rarely pointed out in his appearances (due to him being relatively secondary character), but his family is really messed up:
+- Big, Screwed-Up Family: It's rarely pointed out in his appearances (due to him being a relatively secondary character), but his family is really messed up:

-- First, there's his Evil Uncle Tomo, who forced him into hating USA and killed his father.
+- First, there's his Evil Uncle Tomo, who forced him into hating the U.S.A. and killed his father.

 - Then there is his other Evil Uncle Shingen, a crime boss who was really abusive towards his daughter Mariko.
 He was killed by Wolverine.